lellasone/printrbot-bed-visualizer/README.md

 ### installation
 I use ubuntu and have only somewhat tested the executable under windows.
 I recommend running the script as a python script under ubuntu, but it should work as an executable under windows as well.
+The two executables (windows and ubuntu) are updated only periodically.
+If you need a feature that doesn't seem to be in the executable version but is in the script feel free to open an issue or generate your own executable with pyinstaller.

-#### Executable Install (windows)
+#### Executable Install

-Clone the repo to a machine running windows.
+Clone the repo to your machine.
 You can do this by clicking on the green "Code" button in the upper right-hand side of this screen.
+This method will not get you the most recent code.

-The meshscan.exe was automatically generated using pyinstaller.
+The 'meshscan' ubuntu executable was automatically generated using pyinstaller.

-#### Full Install (ubuntu)
+#### Full Install
-Clone the repo to a machine running ubuntu.
-It may also run under windows but I have never tried it.
-Feel free to start an issue if you run into trouble.
+Clone the repo to a machine running ubuntu or windows with python 3.
 Then install the dependencies below.

 ```
 pip3 install matplotlib
 pip3 install numpy
 pip3 install pyserial
+pip3 install pyinstaller # Optional, only if you plan to make executables
 ```

 #### Dial indicator